-The new, GED began last January, 2014.
-If you started your test last year and did not finish, you must completely take the new one.
-The new tests are online but taken at the Testing Center.
-There are now four tests instead of five, and they reflect national Common Core State Standards.
+The computerized GED test began in January, 2014.
+If you started your test before then and did not finish, you must start over and take the computerized version.
+There are four tests and reflect national Common Core State Standards.

 Who can take the GED?

 The eligibility requirements for GED testing include:

 You can find preparatory materials online at https://ged.com or consider taking courses through Shoreline's preparatory GED classes,

 Each portion of four-part test costs $30 for a total of $120.
 If you miss your appointment, the required advance-registration fee is not refundable.
 Advance registration, payment and scheduling is required.

 |Math TI-30 XS calculator is allowed||1 hr 55 min|

 |Science||1 hr 30 min|